The Rise of Assembly Line Medicine

 However, the patient is still required to prove that some negligence resulted in the adverse medical outcome.
 If their theory of negligence is that the doctor failed in his duty of care because he performed 14 surgeries in one day, they may find the verdict overturned on appeal.

-If you’ve been injured by an act of medical negligence, the Tampa medical malpractice attorneys at Masterson, Hoag & Smith can help you recover damages related to your injuries.
+If you’ve been injured by an act of medical negligence, the St. Petersburg medical malpractice attorney at Masterson & Hoag, P.A. can help you recover damages related to your injuries.
 Talk to us today for a free consultation.